-Non-personal research data generation is the primary data output of the PD-MitoQUANT project.
+Non-personal research data is the primary data output of the PD-MitoQUANT project.
 Personal data collection is not a component of the work package task outlines for the PD-MitoQUANT project.
-However, RNA sequencing data is considered as the generation of personal data and management of such is subject to GDPR regulations and managed accordingly in the PD-MitoQUANT project.
+However, RNA sequencing of iPSC-derived cells is considered to be generation of personal data and management of such is subject to GDPR regulations and managed accordingly in the PD-MitoQUANT project.